aalasfar/CorWarSimulator/README.md

 * `src/test/java` contain the test code.
 It's a good practice to write unit tests for small functionalities that you implement.
 The code you write in this folder will not be graded by us; its only for your convenience and learning.
 For this purpose, I have included a sample test code which tests a dummySimulator.
 You can browse through this code and use it as a template to create your own tests.
 Junit library is used to create tests
 * `src/main/resources` and `src/test/resources` contains the files that your code will use.
 For the dummySimulatorTest, I have added two input files and an expected output file.
 Use this directory structure to organize additional tests that you may write
 * In order to run all your tests you can use the maven command `mvn test` on command line or run it via intellij maven window.
+* the `target/` folder contains all the jar files, class files and documentation.
+Jar files will be needed to make a submission.

 ### Submission
 We will grade your assignment by running your jar file.
 The jar file contains all dependencies you've used as well as the code you've written.
 To create a jar file using maven to execute `mvn install` from command line OR do it from the ide by pressing 'Ctrl+E' > Choosing Maven window > Under Lifecycle, click 'install'.
 This will generate `target/assignment2-1.0-SNAPSHOT-shaded.jar` file in the target folder.
 Make sure you are able to run this jar in intellij by right clicking it and selecting 'Run'.
-Now commit and push the target folder to your github repository.
+Now commit and push the jar file to your github repository.
+Avoid commiting the entire target folder because it is a derived folder and it will add unwanted noise to your git logs.

 **Project Name** Project description.